Attention Bookworms! Here’s 3 New Reads You Need To Add To Your Bookshelf This Month

 Our favourite way to spend an evening at the moment is getting stuck into a good book, and we don’t know about you, but we want to know about every new release there is so we can get adding to our carts right away.

-January was a great month for new releases, and so, we’ve rounded up three of our faves to get lost in during one of our evening reads.
+We’ve rounded up three of our faves to get lost in during one of our evening reads.

 Girl A by Abigail Dean